bramus/router/README.md

 #### Dynamic Placeholder-based Route Patterns

-If you don't want to do any regex pattern matchining for route patterns, you can – alternatively – use the more easy _“placeholders”_.
+This type of Route Patterns are the same as __Dynamic PCRE-based Route Patterns__, but with one difference: they don't use regexes to do the pattern matching but they use the more easy __placeholders__ instead.
 Placeholders are strings surrounded by curly braces, e.g. `{name}`.
 You don't need to add parens around placeholders.

+Examples:

+- `/movies/{id}`
+- `/profile/{username}`

 Placeholders are easier to use than PRCEs, but offer you less control as they internally get translated to a PRCE that matches any character (`.*`).